-- File systems are typically stored on hardware providing persistent memory - Disks, tapes, flash memory, etc. - With the expectation that a file put in one "place" will be there when we look again - Performance considerations will require us to match the implementation to the hardware - But ideally, the same user-visible file system should work on any reasonable hardware
+- File systems are typically stored on hardware providing persistent memory - Disks, tapes, flash memory, etc. - With the expectation that a file put in one "place" will be there when we look again - Performance considerations will require us to match the implementation to the hardware - Remember seek time and rotational latency? - But ideally, the same user-visible file system should work on any reasonable hardware